 Wronski Appraisal Services Inc. can help you remove your Private Mortgage Insurance

-It's largely known that a 20% down payment is common when purchasing a home.
-Because the liability for the lender is usually only the remainder between the home value and the sum due on the loan, the 20% supplies a nice cushion against the expenses of foreclosure, selling the home again, and natural value fluctuationsin the event a purchaser doesn't pay.
+When buying a house, a 20% down payment is usually the standard.
+Because the liability for the lender is usually only the difference between the home value and the amount outstanding on the loan, the 20% provides a nice cushion against the expenses of foreclosure, reselling the home, and regular value fluctuationsin the event a borrower defaults.

-During the recent mortgage boom of the last decade, it became common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
-How does a lender endure the additional risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower doesn't pay on the loan and the market price of the home is lower than the loan balance.
+During the recent mortgage upturn of the mid 2000s, it became customary to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+A lender is able to manage the added risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI covers the lender if a borrower is unable to pay on the loan and the value of the house is less than the loan balance.

-Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and many times isn't even tax deductible, PMI can be pricey to a borrower.
-Opposite from a piggyback loan where the lender takes in all the deficits, PMI is beneficial for the lender because they acquire the money, and they get the money if the borrower defaults.
+Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and many times isn't even tax deductible, PMI can be costly to a borrower.
+Contradictory to a piggyback loan where the lender consumes all the damages, PMI is money-making for the lender because they obtain the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homeowners prevent bearing the cost of PMI?
+How can home buyers avoid bearing the cost of PMI?

-With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-The law states that, upon request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
-So, acute homeowners can get off the hook sooner than expected.
+With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+Wise homeowners can get off the hook beforehand.
+The law designates that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.

-Since it can take countless years to arrive at the point where the principal is only 20% of the initial amount borrowed, it's necessary to know how your home has increased in value.
-After all, every bit of appreciation you've gained over the years counts towards dismissing PMI.
-So why pay it after the balance of your loan has fallen below the 80% threshold?
-Your neighborhood might not be reflecting the national trends and/or your home might have acquired equity before things cooled off, so even when nationwide trends signify plummeting home values, you should realize that real estate is local.
+Because it can take countless years to get to the point where the principal is only 20% of the original loan amount, it's necessary to know how your home has increased in value.
+After all, all of the appreciation you've accomplished over time counts towards removing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% threshold?
+Despite the fact that nationwide trends hint at falling home values, be aware that real estate is local.
+Your neighborhood might not be minding the national trends and/or your home might have secured equity before things cooled off.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to know the market dynamics of our area.
-At Wronski Appraisal Services Inc., we know when property values have risen or declined.
-We're experts at analyzing value trends in Scottsdale, Maricopa County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will often do away with the PMI with little anxiety.
-At that time, the homeowner can relish the savings from that point on.
+The toughest thing for almost all home owners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Wronski Appraisal Services Inc., we're experts at recognizing value trends in Scottsdale, Maricopa County and surrounding areas, and we know when property values have risen or declined.
+Faced with information from an appraiser, the mortgage company will often remove the PMI with little effort.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: